alessiofumagalli/arXiv_1709_03519/README.md

-# Dual virtual element method for discrete fractures networks
+# Dual virtual element method in presence of an inclusion

 Source code and examples for the paper <br>
 "*Dual virtual element method in presence of an inclusion*" by Alessio Fumagalli.<br>